Bashir Yusuf Ibrahim: Political career

-In 2015, he emerged as Chairman of the Nigeria Inter-Party Advisory Council (IPAC) - the umbrella organization of Nigeria's registered political parties.
-Each political party is represented on the council by its National Chairmen.
-The primary objective of the council is to ensure compliance with Political Parties Code of Conduct and to work with the Independent National Electoral Commission to ensure free, fair and credible elections in Nigeria.
-During his tenure as Chairman, he initiated the first ever IPAC Annual Conference bringing together representatives of political parties to discuss the state of Nigeria's democracy and how it could be improved.
+In 2015, Bashir emerged as Chairman of the Nigeria Inter-Party Advisory Council (IPAC) - the umbrella organization of Nigeria's registered political parties.
+Each political party is represented on the council by its National Chairman.
+The primary objective of the Council was to ensure compliance with Political Parties Code of Conduct and to work with the Independent National Electoral Commission to ensure free, fair and credible elections in Nigeria.
+During his tenure as Chairman, he initiated the first ever IPAC Annual Conference bringing together representatives of political parties to discuss the state of Nigeria's democracy and how it could be made better.
 He held this position until 2016, when he was appointed as Deputy Chairman of the Presidential Committee on Constitution and Electoral Reform under the leadership of former Senate President Ken Nnamani.
 The Committee was tasked to make broad consultations with Nigerians and develop proposals for the reform of Nigeria's electoral system and processes.
-Among the Committee's proposals was the introduction of independent candidature, out-of-country voting, electronic voting and new executive bills to support the proposals.
-Bashir was the Chairman of the sub-committee which reviewed existing electoral laws and proposed new ones.
+Among the Committee's proposals was the introduction of independent candidature, out-of-country diaspora voting, electronic voting and new executive bills to support the proposals.
+Bashir was the Chairman of the Sub-Committee which reviewed existing electoral laws and proposed new ones.